iamabraryeasir/Git-and-Github/README.md

 It lets you tell others about changes you've pushed to a branch in a repository on GitHub.

+### 1️⃣0️⃣ What does Pull Command do??

+It is used to fetch and download content from a remote repo and immediately update the local repo to match that content.

+### 1️⃣1️⃣ What is Merge Conflicts??

+It is an event that takes place when Git is unable to automatically resolve differences in code between two commits.

 ## 👉 All Git Commands and there meanings.

 ### 1️⃣ Checking Git Version.